eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-02-initialize-account-dependencies-awscli.md

 Credentials are now stored in a directory structure which allows for multiple regions.

-This script also assumes you have additionally configured AWS CLI tools with appropriate region entries.
+This script also assumes you have additionally configured AWSCLI tools with appropriate region entries.

 Your ~/.bash_profile should set the environment variable AWS_DEFAULT_REGION to reference the local region.
 Your ~/.bash_profile should set the environment variable AWS_DEFAULT_PROFILE to reference the demo admin account.